-The performance terms and parameters listed in section 3.2.1 are sufficient to specify the requirements on system’s data output.
-During system development the requirements on the whole system (e.g. availability of output data or accuracy of data content) are mapped on single system components under consideration of functional responsibilities and dependencies in data flow (e.g. availability of service data or residual error in corrections).
-For the formulation of technical requirements on shore systems and services, the performance terms and parameters introduced in section 3.2.1 may also be used; therefore an unambiguous assignment to intermediate or final data as well as single data or data combinations should be ensured.
+The performance terms and parameters listed above are sufficient to specify the requirements for system data output.
+During system development the requirements for the whole system (e.g. availability of output data or accuracy of data content) should be mapped on single system components.
+During formulation of technical requirements for shore systems and services, the performance terms and parameters may be used.

 The fulfillment of specified performance requirments is evaluated either in real time or in relation to a specific time period.
-Both needs suitable key performance indicators (KPI)
+Both require suitable indicators for system performance

 to monitor and indicate accuracy and integrity of output data in real time; and